Slovenian corruption estimated at 13.5% of GDP

 EU lawmakers have in the past voiced serious concern on the rule of law in Slovenia.

-Slovenia, the current EU presidency, implemented none of the 15 anti-corruption recommendations it received in recent years from the Group of States against Corruption (Greco), a pan-European watchdog.
+Slovenia, the current EU president, implemented none of the 15 anti-corruption recommendations it received in recent years from the Group of States against Corruption (Greco), a pan-European watchdog.

 EU chief prosecutor visits